Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

 Billy McGee, England has told me the men denoted * are commemorated at Tower Hill, Panel 17.
-Further details on them can be found by entering each name in the relevant search field on The Commonwealth War Graves website, using WW II and 1942 in the other search fields to narrow the search.
-Date of death is given as Jan.
+Further details on them can be found by entering each name in the relevant search field on The Commonwealth War Graves Comm. website, using WW II and 1942 in the other search fields to narrow the search.
+Date is given as Jan.
 29-1942.
-I'm unable to find a Thomas Davies that fits the date of Bjørnvik's loss.
-However, here's a Guestbook message from a relative.

-** Able Seaman Sverre Stahl is included in the casualty list in "Sjøforklaringer fra 2. verdenskrig", but there's no notation saying that he died.
-He is, however, mentioned as being among the casualties in a statement made at the hearings, which adds he was at the helm on the bridge at the time of attack.
+** My Guestbook has a message from the nephew of Able Seaman Sverre Stahl.
+He's included in the crew list in "Sjøforklaringer fra 2. verdenskrig", but there's no notation saying that he died.
 The book says 16 died, 3 survived, and when adding his name there is 1 too many.
+He is, however, mentioned as being among the casualties in a statement made at the hearings, which adds he was at the helm on the bridge at the time of attack (see Bjørnvik - Page 2).
 The 2nd mate was also on the bridge.
 2 able seamen, the boatswain, the 2 Norwegian stokers and the donkeyman, who had all been forward, were apparently uninjured after the attack, because Stoker Skauge had met them on deck and the boatswain had asked them to assist in launching the lifeboat buoy which was lying on the port side at No. 1 hatch, but due to the smoke and flames they could not do so.
 Stoker Skauge did not see the others again after he had jumped overboard, and they were believed to have gone down with the suction.
 In the engine room was Assistant Wisneiwski, while Stoker Burdall was in the fire room.
-No-one had been able to save themselves from the boiler room, engine room or cabins.
+No one had been able to save themselves from the boiler room, engine room or cabins.

 Related external links:

 Charles M. Willie & Co.
-Shipping Limited used to have a page on company history that stated that Bjørnvik was managed by them.
+Shipping Limited used to have a page on company history stating that Bjørnvik was managed by them.
 The particular page that contained this piece of info now appears to have been taken down, as they are in the process of redoing the site(?).

 Back to Bjørnvik on the "Ships starting with B" page.